Arsenal more mentally prepared for Bayern, Wenger says

-The Frenchman is preparing his side to face the reigning UEFA Champions League holders in a rematch of last season's last 16 tie, from which Bayern progressed on the away goals rule.
+The Frenchman is preparing his side to face the reigning UEFA Champions League holders in a rematch of last season's round-of-16 tie, from which Bayern progressed on the away goals rule.

 Arsenal had headed into that two-legged encounter on the back of a disappointing FA Cup defeat to Championship outfit Blackburn Rovers.

 But this year, Arsenal can take confidence from sitting second in the Premier League, while a 2-1 victory over Liverpool on Sunday secured Arsenal's position in the quarter-finals of the FA Cup.